 Venue: Indira Gandhi Stadium Complex, New Delhi (India).

-- For Non India resident: USD 50 per team.
+- For Non-India residents: USD 50 per team.

 Registration mode: Online.

-Accommodation: Hospitality Partners would provide accommodation at very affordable cost.
+Accommodation: Hospitality Partners would provide accommodation at a very affordable cost.